Ci Tanduy: Drainage basin

 The downstream area has a unique mangrove ecosystem in Segara Anakan and Nusa Kambangan.
 However, the high rate of sedimentation threatens its existence.
-In 1970 the total Segara Anakan Bay area was about 4580 hectare, then in 2002 down to 850 hectare.
-In 2005, the lagoon drops further to 700 hectare, and in early 2012 is only 600 hectares.
-As the main cause of sedimentation is identified at the border of Ciamis Regency and Cilacap Regency, a new canal is built in 2012 from Citanduy River to pass the Ciamis Regency, exiting directly to Indian Ocean in Nusawiru near Pangandaran Beach.
+In 1970 the total Segara Anakan Bay area was about 4580 hectares, then in 2002 down to 850 hectares.
+In 2005, the lagoon dropped further to 700 hectares, and in early 2012 is only 600 hectares.
+As the main cause of sedimentation is identified at the border of Ciamis Regency and Cilacap Regency, a new canal was built in 2012 from Citanduy River to pass the Ciamis Regency, exiting directly to the Indian Ocean in Nusawiru near Pangandaran Beach.

 Biota

 Dozens of species of fish live in Ci Tanduy.
-In the neighborhood Jatiluhur course, Kartamihardja (2008) noted the presence of 20 species of fish.
-And this figure has actually changed shrunk in the last 40 years (1977-2007); initially recorded as many as 34 species with a composition of 23 native species and 11 newcomers (introduction).
+In the neighborhood of Jatiluhur course, Kartamihardja (2008) noted the presence of 20 species of fish.
+This figure has changed shrunk in the last 40 years (1977-2007); initially recorded as many as 34 species with a composition of 23 native species and 11 newcomers (introduction).

 Changes in ecosystems, from relatively shallow streams and rushing into a reservoir in the neighborhood and quiet, obviously affect the existence of the types of fish.
-But the species disappeared from the reservoir still have the possibility to survive in other parts Ci Tanduy.
-A summary obtained an observer NGO Ci Tanduy, they found dozens of species of fish from various locations on the river.
+However, the species that disappeared from the reservoir still can survive in other parts of Ci Tanduy.
+A summary obtained from an observer NGO Ci Tanduy, found dozens of species of fish from various locations on the river.
 However, until now it has not provided sufficient data regarding the diversity, distribution, and population of fish in this Ci Tanduy.